Kyriosity/read-write/README+/software/QA/README+/code-quality.md

 <table><tr></tr><tr valign="center"><td width=30%>
   <picture><img src="../../../_rsc/_img/photo/misc/pour_concrete.jpg" alt="&nbsp;pouring concrete" title="&nbsp;Image credit: jkcement.com&#013;&#010;(for illustration purposes only)" /></picture>
 </td><td>

-<h3>Code is the <mark>cement</mark> of software.
-Its quality is imperceptible to spectators and doesn't matter much for booths.</h3>
+### Code is the <mark>cement</mark> of software.
+Its quality is imperceptible to spectators and doesn't matter much for booths.

-<h3>Still, it ought to be of superior grade for sky-scraping, heavy-duty, or complex constructions — poor quality, as in buildings, leads to menacing cracks.</h3>
+### But it ought to be of superior grade for sky-scraping, heavy-duty, or complex constructions.

+#### Poor quality, as in buildings, leads to menacing cracks, which no design clamps can hold for long.

 </td></tr></table>

 ## High-quality code